Zirias/xmoji/README.md

 If your default `make` utility is not GNU make (like e.g. on a BSD system), install GNU make first and type `gmake` instead of `make`.

+### Build options

+Options can be given as variables in each make invocation, e.g. like this:

+    make FOO=yes
+    make FOO=yes install

+Alternatively, they can be saved and are then used automatically, like this:

+    make FOO=on config
+    make
+    make install

+The following build options are available:

+* `TRACE` (bool): Enables tracing of all X11 requests.
+When running with `-vv`, this prints all requests to stderr.
+Also, when an error occurs, the code and location of the request that caused it is printed.
+  For debugging only.
+Default: `off`.

+* `BUNDLED_POSER` (bool): Uses the bundled poser lib and links it statically.
+  When disabled, poser must be installed and will be linked as a shared library.
+Default: `on`.

+* `WITH_SVG` (bool): Enable support for fonts with SVG glyphs.
+When enabled, freetype >= 2.12 is required and the bundled [nanosvg](https://github.com/memononen/nanosvg) is built for rasterizing the SVG glyphs.
+Default: `on`.